 The student’s official withdrawal date will be determined by the university as 1) the date the student began the university’s withdrawal process (the date that the student officially notified the advising center of his/her intent to withdraw); 2) the midpoint of the semester if the student withdraws without notifying the university; or 3) the student’s last date of attendance at an academically-related activity as documented by the university.

-If it is determined that a portion of the financial aid received on the student’s behalf is unearned, the university shares with the student the responsibility of returning those funds.
+If it is determined that a portion of the financial aid received on the student’s behalf is unearned, the university will guide the student on the proper process of returning those funds.

 Any grant funds that the student is required to return to the Federal Programs are considered an overpayment.
 The student must either repay the amount in full or make satisfactory payment arrangements with the Department of Education to repay the amount.
 If the student fails to repay, or make payment arrangements, to repay an overpayment the student will lose his/her eligibility to receive future federal financial aid at any institution.

 This policy will affect students who completely withdraw from all classes in a semester and who are receiving state or institutional financial assistance.
 It does not apply to students who withdraw from some, but not all classes within a semester.
 All financial programs are covered under this policy.
 State Student Loan, Last Dollar and VTG must be reduced to tuition costs only before any further refund is considered.
 The portion of the Commonwealth Grant and VGAP funds that the student is entitled to receive will be calculated on the same basis as the federal return of title IV funds.
 This compares the total number of days in the semester to the total number of days that the student actually completed before he/she withdrew.
 Funds from the Virginia Teaching Scholarship Loan Program must be returned to this program in full.